- International Activities

 Student performance is assessed on a combination of module coursework and end-of-module exams.
 Most exams consist of a 2 or 3 hour closed-book written test.

-A formal British university ceremony will be held in the presence of representatives of De Montfort University and honoured guests.
+A formal British university ceremony will be held in the presence of representatives of De Montfort University and honoured guests in Copenhagen.
 The date for the coming graduation is 25 August 2017.